Work as a Security Analyst, in the public or private sectors - 2020/2021

 - Did the protection measures or safeguards work?

-- Students attending the Online version of the program will not be required to pay a CONNECT lab fee.
+- Applicants applying to the Online version of the program should ensure they have appropriate technological capacity to complete the program, including access to a computer, required software and internet access for each course in the program.
+Students attending the Online version of the program will not be required to pay a CONNECT lab fee.

 The graduate has reliably demonstrated the ability to

 1. apply knowledge of computer operating systems, networking, and various application software to the simulation of business processes.

 2. develop best practices to protect business resources through the application of knowledge of vulnerabilities and exploits.

 3. develop security strategies for the deployment of security procedures and protective devices.